projectcalico/calico/docs/source/ubuntu-opens-install.rst

     configuration is outside the scope of this install document.

     If you *are* configuring a full BGP mesh you'll need to handle the BGP configuration appropriately.
-You should consult the relevant documentation for your chosen BGP stack.
+To configure BIRD as a route reflector, follow the instructions in :doc:`bird-rr-config`.

 9. Create the ``/etc/calico/felix.cfg`` file by taking a copy of the supplied sample config at ``/etc/calico/felix.cfg.example``.